galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 spin resonance simulations.
 It represents an interaction between an electronic spin and a nuclear one (muon or otherwise).
-While physically it is often distinguished in two terms - a Fermi contact term due to the electronic spin density at the site of the nucleus as well as a dipolar part at a distance - these are effectively both incorporated in a single $$3\times3$$ symmetric tensor with non-zero trace.
+While physically it is often distinguished in two terms - a Fermi contact term due to the electronic spin density at the site of the nucleus, as well as a dipolar part at a distance - these are effectively both incorporated in a single $$3\times3$$ symmetric tensor with non-zero trace.
 The following interaction between spins is written like this:

 $$
 \mathcal{H}_{hfine} = 2\pi\hbar \sum_{i < j}^N \mathbf{S}_i\mathbf{A}_{ij}\mathbf{S}_j
 $$

-(assuming a hyperfine tensor in frequency units).
+(assuming a hyperfine tensor $$\mathbf{A}_{ij}$$ in frequency units).
 MuSpinSim also makes sure that hyperfine terms can only be defined when one of the two spins is confirmed to be an electron.

 While there are some changes from the previous example, the overall workflow is largely the same.